loksonarius/neko/CONTRIBUTING.md

 For suggestions on brand new functionality, it'll be be great to know what benefits you expect from that feature.
-This can be practical, novel, or humorous -- I'll take any! :smile:
+This can be practical, novel, or humorous -- any work! :smile:

 # Requests

 _features, asks, small items_

-Requests are very similar to [suggestions](#suggestions), and I'd expect similar information, though I particularly request information on how `Neko` is failing to meet your use case.
+Requests are very similar to [suggestions](#suggestions), but focus on small items that aren't broken.
+Think of these as improvements that can be made to the system.
+Requests should explain expected functionality thoroughly and potentially offer solutions and alternatives if possible.

 ## Pull Requests